-- Practice influence.
 Those who are effective at exerting interpersonal influence on others build strong interpersonal relationships through establishing good rapport, communicating well, and getting others to like them.
-By becoming more comfortable with your interpersonal power, you can improve your judgement and know when to assert yourself – resulting in more cooperative relationships.
+By becoming more comfortable with your interpersonal leadership power, you can improve your judgment and know when to assert yourself — resulting in more cooperative relationships.
 Skilled influencers are not always overtly political; they just play the political game fairly and effortlessly.

-- Be sincere.
 Politically skilled individuals display high levels of integrity, authenticity, sincerity, and genuineness.
-They are – or appear to be – honest, open and forthright, inspiring trust and confidence.
+They are — or appear to be — honest, open, and forthright, inspiring trust and confidence.
 So to sharpen your political savvy, be genuine with everyone in your organization.
 If you try too hard, your co-workers will see right through it.
 Be an authentic leader.

 Office politics can be especially difficult for women.

-Our Women’s Leadership Experience program contains a segment focused on organizational politics and the development of influencing skills.
-And through the years, we’ve heard women in the program tell us they struggle with the topic.
-They simply are uncomfortable with the idea that political skill may be an important component of leadership.
-Because of this perspective, they find it difficult to incorporate political behaviors into their repertoire.
+Our women’s leadership development programs often contain a segment focused on organizational politics and the development of influencing skills.
+And through the years, we’ve heard women leaders tell us they struggle with the topic.
+They’re simply uncomfortable with the idea that political skill may be an important component of leadership.

 Because of this perspective, they find it difficult to incorporate political behaviors into their repertoire.
 Office politics, some women say, feels inauthentic, much like networking does.